Film distribution: History

-Distributors license films to theaters granting the right to show the film for a theatrical rental rental fee.
+Distributors license films to theaters granting the right to show the film for a theatrical rental fee.
 The movie theater pays an average of about 50-55% of its ticket sales to the movie studio, as film rental fees.
 The actual percentage starts with a number higher than that and decreases as the duration of a film's showing continues, as an incentive to theaters to keep movies in the theater longer.
 However, today's barrage of highly marketed movies ensures that most movies are shown in first-run theaters for less than 8 weeks.
 There are a few movies every year that defy this rule, often limited-release movies that start in only a few theaters and actually grow their theater count through good word-of-mouth and reviews.
 According to a 2000 study by ABN AMRO, about 26% of Hollywood movie studios' worldwide income came from box office ticket sales; 46% came from VHS and DVD sales to consumers; and 28% came from television (broadcast, cable, and pay-per-view).

 Typically, one film is the feature presentation (or feature film).
 Before the 1970s, there were "double features"; typically, a high-quality "A picture" rented by an independent theater for a lump sum, and a lower-quality "B picture" rented for a percentage of the gross receipts.
 Today, the bulk of the material shown before the feature film consists of previews for upcoming movies (also known as trailers) and paid advertisements.

 The development of television has allowed films to be broadcast to larger audiences, usually after the film is no longer being shown in theaters.
 In 1971 U-Matic became the first magnetic format in which movies could be enjoyed in institutions outside the theatre.
 Later that year, the first videocassettes of movies became available to consumers to watch in their own homes.
 Recording technology has since enabled consumers to rent or buy copies of films on home media such as VHS, DVD or Blu-ray.
 Older formats include Betamax, LaserDisc, Video CD, and other video disc formats.
 Internet downloads are also revenue sources for film production companies.